 "Basically, don't ever do a long plane journey around the age of 18 months," he said to me.

-I've always remember this conversation and advice.
-But for some reason, I chose to completely ignore it when my partner and I booked flights to go to Australia when our boy would be just a week off turning 18 months.
+For some reason, I chose to completely ignore this advice when my partner and I booked flights to go to Australia when our boy would be just a week off turning 18 months.

 Well done us.